Tracy Scroggins

-Tracy Scroggins (born September 11, 1969) is a former professional football athlete.
-He was a linebacker in the National Football League (NFL).
-He spent his entire 10-year NFL career playing for the Detroit Lions.
+Tracy Scroggins (born September 11, 1969) is an American former professional football player who spent his entire 10-year career as a defensive end and a linebacker for the Detroit Lions of the National Football League (NFL).
+He played college football for the Tulsa Golden Hurricane.

 Early life

 Scroggins attended high school at Checotah High School in Checotah, Oklahoma.

 College career

 Scroggins attended Coffeyville Community College.
 He graduated from the University of Tulsa.

 Career

 Scroggins played for the Detroit Lions football team for ten seasons.
+He was selected in the second round of the 1992 NFL draft with the 53rd overall pick.